Traders' body to release white paper on state of GST regime

-New Delhi, Feb 14 (IANS) The Confederation of All India Traders (CAIT) on Sunday said that it will soon release a white paper on the state of Goods and Services Tax (GST) regime in the country.
+New Delhi: The Confederation of All India Traders (CAIT) on Sunday said that it will soon release a white paper on the state of Goods and Services Tax (GST) regime in the country.

 The traders' body has been raising concerns for some time now over the arbitrariness of the tax regime.
 It has also called for a traders' strike on February 26.